Farmers for the Land: Helping Farmers Advance Soil Health in Pennsylvania

 Introduction:

 As one of the six states comprising the 64,000-square-mile Chesapeake Bay watershed, Pennsylvania has an enormous responsibility for ensuring that pollution and excess nutrients from cities, industries, and farms are stored and filtered before entering local waterways.
 Pennsylvania farmers know that healthy soil is the foundation for clean water and productive land for people and nature.
-Significant investments have been made to improve soil health and reduce the impact of nutrients and sediment in Pennsylvania’s waterways and ultimately the Chesapeake Bay, As such, Pennsylvania has become a national leader in no-till planting (67 percent of acreage) and cover crops (37.2 percent of commodity acreage).
-Women, a historically underserved population in conservation agriculture, are entering the field as new farmers, widows, and inheritors of farmland in unprecedented numbers and thus are poised to play a significant role in agriculture in the years ahead.
-Pennsylvania mirrors these national trends with 32,000 women farming and 2.3 million acres of farmland owned and farmed by women in Pennsylvania.
+Significant investments have been made to improve soil health and reduce the impact of nutrients and sediment in Pennsylvania’s waterways and ultimately the Chesapeake Bay.
+As such, Pennsylvania has become a national leader in no-till planting (67 percent of acreage) and cover crops (37.2 percent of commodity acreage).
+Women, one subset of beginning farmers in the area, are entering the field as new farmers, widows, and inheritors of farmland in unprecedented numbers and thus are poised to play a significant role in agriculture in the years ahead.

 A 2019 peer-reviewed study of a subset of AFT’s Learning Circle participants from Indiana and Illinois founds that 73 percent of participants took subsequent farm conservation actions including talking with family and renters about implementing conservation practices as well as implementation of conservation actions on their farmland.
 Intentional education of and engagement with women in agriculture is critical to achieve broader adoption of soil health and other conservation practices on America’s farmland.
-This project will ensure women farmers in Pennsylvania have the knowledge, skills, and access to technical and financial assistance they need to adopt soil health practices on their farmland.
+This project ensured farmers in Pennsylvania have the knowledge, skills, and access to technical and financial assistance they need to adopt soil health practices on their farmland.

 Cooperators